utkarshcmu/grafana.org/content/blog/2017-08-18-timeshift-ep9.md

 		<div class="col col--sm-10 blog-plugin-grid__item">
 			<p>
 				<strong><a href="https://github.com/reyjrar" target="_blank">ericslaw</a> (Brad Lhotsky)</strong><br/>
 				ericslaw submitted his first PR to a public project this past week.
-Speaking from personal experiencing, submitting even the smallest PR can feel daunting, and and we were lucky that he chose Grafana.
-Even the smallest contributions, like Eric fixing a bogus link within our templating docs has big impact.
+Speaking from personal experience, submitting a PR can feel daunting and and we were lucky that he chose Grafana.
+Even the smallest contributions, like Eric fixing a bogus link within our templating has big impact.
 			</p>
 		</div>
 	</div>